 Water quality is highly variable throughout New Zealand.
 Although many alpine rivers and lakes have very high water quality, pollution problems in lowland waterways are, in many cases, serious.
-Over the past decade, river water quality has significantly deteriorated in the lowland areas of Northland, Auckland, Waikato, the east coast of the North Island, Taranaki, Manawatu-Wanganui, Canterbury and Southland regions.
+Our urban rivers are generally the most polluted of New Zealand’s waterways.
+Nitrate-nitrogen concentrations are worsening at more monitored sites than improving and E.Coli concentrations is affecting our ability to swim in rivers.

 Water pollution can be divided into two types – point source discharges and non-point source discharges.
 Pollution from point sources refers to contaminants that enter the catchment from one isolated source such as a sewage treatment plant or a dairy milking shed.
 Non-point source pollution refers to contaminants that enter the catchment from multiple diffuse sources, such as runoff from pasture or urban areas.